Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Game-theoretic semantics

-Secondly, every temporal goal has a unique ``finite determination point'' on any given path, meaning the following.
-If a goal $\atlf p$ is true on an infinite path $\pi$, then there exists an earliest point $q$ on that path where the fact that $\atlf p$ holds on $\pi$ becomes \emph{verified} simply because $p$ is true at $q$.
+Secondly, every temporal goal associated with $\coop{A}\Phi$ has a unique ``finite determination point'' on any given path where that goal can be verified by the player to whom the goal belongs.
+This means the following.
+If a goal $\atlf p$ of the verifier is true on an infinite path $\pi$, then there necessarily exists an earliest point $q$ on that path where the fact that $\atlf p$ holds on $\pi$ becomes \emph{verified} simply because $p$ is true at $q$.
+Indeed, the first point of $\pi$ where $p$ is true is the finite determination point $q$ of $\atlf p$.
 Once $\atlf p$ has been verified, it will remain \emph{true on $\pi$}, no matter what happens on the path after $q$.
-Similarly, if a statement $\atlg \neg p'$ is false on an infinite path, there is a unique point where $\atlg \neg p'$ first becomes \emph{falsified}.
-Furthermore, $\atlg \neg p'$ will remain false on the path no matter what happens later on.
-(Note that there is no analogous finite determination point for $\ATLs$-formulae such as $\coop{A}\atlg\atlf p$ on a given infinite path.)
+Similarly, concerning falsifier's goals, if $\atlg \neg p'$ is false (and thus $\atlf p'$ true) on an infinite path $\pi'$, there is a unique point where $\atlg \neg p'$ first becomes \emph{falsified}, that point being the first state $q'$ of $\pi'$ where $p'$ is true.
+That point $q'$ is the finite determination point of the goal $\atlf p'$ of the falsifier.
+Furthermore, $\atlg \neg p'$ will remain false on the path no matter what happens further.
+(Note that there is no analogous finite determination point for $\ATLs$-formulae such as $\coop{A}\!\atlg\!\atlf\!p$ on a given infinite path.
+Note also that we discussed only the simple temporal goals $\atlf p$ and $\atlf p'$ for simplicity, but every temporal goal---as long as it can be verified by the player to whom the goal belongs---does indeed have a finite determination point.
+This will become clear below.)